microsoft/pai/manual/cluster-admin/how-to-add-and-remove-nodes.md

 # How to Add and Remove Nodes

-OpenPAI doesn't support adding master node, thus, only the solution of adding worker nodes is provided.
+OpenPAI doesn't support changing master nodes, thus, only the solution of adding/removing worker nodes is provided.

 ## How to Add Nodes